jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exemption for certain schemes
 (2) A trustee of a superannuation fund is treated as not carrying on the business of life insurance for an income year if the fund meets all the requirements of subsections (3) to (9) for the income year.
 Fund must be registered
-(3) At all times in the income year, the fund must be registered by the Government Actuary under the Superannuation Schemes Act 1989.
+(3) At all times in the income year, the fund must be registered under the Superannuation Schemes Act 1989.
 Trustee cannot be a life insurance company
 (4) At all times in the income year, no trustee of the fund is a company carrying on the business of providing life insurance to which the Life Insurance Act 1908 applies.
 Nature of funds